-Our current cash reserves, revolving credit facility, and results of operations are expected to be sufficient to meet our cash requirements through at least 2008.
+Our current cash reserves, revolving credit facility, and results of operations are expected to be sufficient to meet our cash requirements through at least 2009.
 However, we may need to raise additional funds in order to:

-- l develop new, or enhance existing, services or products; - l respond to competitive pressures; - l finance working capital requirements; or - l acquire complementary businesses, technology, content or products.
+- · develop new, or enhance existing, services or products; - respond to competitive pressures; - finance working capital requirements; or - acquire complementary businesses, technology, content or products.

-At December 31, 2007, we had approximately \$3.6 million in cash, cash equivalents, restricted cash, and related interest receivable.
-We also have up to \$15.0 million of availability under a revolving credit facility, subject to certain covenants.
-We expect to incur up to \$5.0 million of capital expenditures, software feature enhancements and content purchases during 2008 to support our business.
-In September 2007 we authorized a stock repurchase plan, with approval to acquire up to \$3.0 million of our common stock.
+At December 31, 2008, we had approximately \$4.1 million in cash, cash equivalents, restricted cash, and related interest receivable.
+We also have up to \$15.0 million of availability under a revolving credit facility, subject to certain covenants, which is up for renewal in July 2009.
+We expect to incur up to \$3.5 million of capital expenditures, software feature enhancements and content purchases during 2009 to support our business.
+In September 2007 we authorized a stock repurchase plan, with approval to acquire up to \$3.0 million of our common stock and we completed that stock repurchase plan during 2008.
 We continue to actively review possible business acquisitions that would complement our products and services.
 We may not have adequate cash and investments or availability under our revolving credit facility to consummate one or more acquisitions.
-We cannot assure you that if we need additional financing that it will be available on terms favorable to us, or at all.
+The credit markets have been experiencing extreme volatility and disruption, and we cannot assure you that if we need additional financing that it will be available on terms favorable to us, or at all.
 If adequate funds are not available or are not available on acceptable terms, our ability to fund expansion, take advantage of available opportunities, develop or enhance services or products or otherwise respond to competitive pressures would be significantly limited.
 If we raise additional funds by issuing equity or convertible debt securities, the percentage ownership of our existing shareholders may be reduced.